 - Prevocational services may be provided without referring an individual to OVR if the individual is age 25 or older.
 When an individual is under the age of 25, prevocational services may only be authorized as a new service in the ISP when documentation has been obtained that OVR has closed the individual's case or that the individual has been determined ineligible for OVR services in accordance with the current OVR Referral Process bulletin. - Individuals receiving prevocational services must have an employment outcome included in their ISP.
-Because these individuals have an employment outcome, the answer to "Does this consumer have employment/volunteer goals?" in the Employment/Volunteer Information section of their ISP should be "yes". - Individuals who do not receive prevocational services should have outcomes that reflect activities supported by the Community Participation Support service such as becoming part of their community or pursuing activities that support health and wellness, lifelong learning, self-advocacy or greater connection to their community. - The SC shall document the date that a referral to OVR was made in the Additional Comments box of the Educational/Vocational Information section of the ISP, when applicable. - When OVR is operating under a closure of the order of selection, the SC shall follow documentation requirements as enumerated in Bulletin 00-19-02, OVR Referrals During a Period when OVR's Order of Selection is Closed, or its successor. - When a provider requests separate or additional units of planning and coordination, they must describe in detail how this will achieve and/or enhance the individual's outcome(s) connected to the CPS service.
-The SC should indicate the specific number of units requested and at what frequency the provider intends on using it.
+Because these individuals have an employment outcome, the answer to "Does this consumer have employment/volunteer goals?" in the Employment/Volunteer Information section of their ISP should be "yes". - Individuals who do not receive prevocational services should have outcomes that reflect activities supported by the Community Participation Support service such as becoming part of their community or pursuing activities that support health and wellness, lifelong learning, self-advocacy or greater connection to their community. - The SC shall document the date that a referral to OVR was made in the Additional Comments box of the Educational/Vocational Information section of the ISP, when applicable. - When OVR is operating under a closure of the order of selection, the SC shall follow documentation requirements as enumerated in Bulletin 00-19-02, OVR Referrals During a Period when OVR's Order of Selection is Closed, or its successor. - When a provider requests separate or additional units of planning and coordination, they must describe in detail how this will achieve and/or enhance the individual's communitybased outcome(s) connected to the CPS service.
+The SC should indicate the specific number of CPS units requested and at what frequency the provider intends on using it.
+Please note that all planning and coordination must be billed using CPS Facility procedure codes.